ilyategmark/NFS/README.md

 7. Approval vote level (k%) required to destroy the Structured NFT
 8. What happens to shares of NFTs, owned by sNFT, after sNFT is destroyed (burned, transferred to the owners of destroyed sNFT)

-### Principle 9
-> Structured NFTs can be destroyed

-### Principle 10
-> Shares of Structured NFTs can be sold

 ### Principle 11
+> Non-Fungible Structures can be destroyed

+### Principle 12
 > Only Users are conscious to vote and make decisions.
-If a vote from sNFTs is required, then it's elevated up the ownership graph until Users are found.
-> requestForVote received by sNFT is propagated further up to the owners of sNFT
+If a vote from NFS is required, then it's elevated up the ownership graph until Users are found. requestForVote received by NFS is propagated further up to the Users

-### Principle 12
-> sNFT can possess own shares directly or indirectly through another intermediary sNFTs.
-The final beneficiary of the NFT doesn't have to be User at all, it can be sNFTs as well.

 ### Principle 13
-> Users and sNFTs can have special voting rules, regarding any sNFT, which belongs them directly or through intermediary sNFTs.
+> Users and NFS can have special voting rules, regarding any NFS, which belongs them directly or through intermediary NFS.

 ### Principle 14
-> Users may delegate their voting rights to other Users regarding any sNFT, which belongs them directly or through intermediary sNFTs.
+> Users may delegate their voting rights to other Users regarding any NFS, which belongs them directly or through intermediary NFS.

 ### Principle 15
 > NFS has its own balance of coins, which allowed in this network (blockchain).

-Charter of sNFT may have rules,  that

 ## Abstract